Medicare Advantage Plans in Wyoming

 How can I enroll in Medicare Advantage in Wyoming?

-You can enroll in a Medicare Advantage plan during your initial enrollment period, which is the seven-month period that includes the three months before your 65th birthday, your birthday month, and the three months after.
-You can also switch to a Medicare Advantage plan in Wyoming during open enrollment each year between October 15 and December 7.
-If you’re currently enrolled in a Medicare Advantage plan, you can also switch to another plan during open enrollment.
+You can enroll in a Medicare Advantage plan during your Medicare initial enrollment period, which is usually the seven-month period that includes the three months before your 65th birthday, your birthday month, and the three months after.
+You can also switch to a Medicare Advantage plan in Wyoming during fall open enrollment each year between October 15 and December 7.
+If you’re currently enrolled in a Medicare Advantage plan, you can also switch to another plan during the Medicare Advantage Open Enrollment Period.
+It runs from January 1 through March 31 of every year.

 It’s always a good idea to compare prices and benefits before the annual enrollment period.
 It costs you nothing to switch plans and you may save money.